Fly. Repair. Compete. Build.

 The main competition drone weighs the same as a two tablespoons of butter (2 ounces).
-The heaviest drone (advanced, Varsity) weighs the same as a stick of butter.
+The heaviest drone (advanced, Varsity) weighs the same as 4 tablespoons of butter.
 Dodgeball is dangerous.
-The GoDroneX STEM program is not.
+The GoDroneX STEAM program is not.

 Q16: Can different teams share equipment?

 Absolutely!
 In fact, this is a HUGE advantage over typical Robot competitions.

 Course setup on Friday night prior.
 Events are on Saturday mornings.